Make-School-Courses/BEW-2.3-Web-Security/Lessons/Lesson3.md

 ## 🌃 After Class

-Finish the SQL Injection and CSRF exercises, readings, and quizzes on Hacksplaining.
+1. Finish the SQL Injection and CSRF exercises, readings, and quizzes on Hacksplaining.
+1. Set up the [DevOps-Security-App](https://github.com/Make-School-Courses/DevOps-Security-App) and then read the `HOW-TO-EXPLOIT.md` file to follow directions for the `SQL Injection` section

 ## 📚 Resources & Credits